cxlvinchau/hips/docs/getting_started.rst

 Getting Started
 ===============
 On this page we show you how to get started with HIPS.
-We assume that you have successfully completed the setup.
+We assume that you have successfully completed the setup and installations as described in the previous chapter.

 A simple linear program
 -----------------------